Meet Steve and Wendy, who are designing and building their own tiny house to live in permanently.

 About a year ago they began to adjust their lives so that they could achieve some of the things that they have always wanted to do in life.

 After years of raising a family and the accumulation of all of the materials associated with American life, they realized that they wanted to take another path.

 Their stuff was getting in the way of things that mattered more to them in life, like God, family, friends and extra money.

 They will have significantly smaller utility bills and a lot less stuff weighing them down.
 So let’s take a look at their progress so far!
 It’s important for me to note that they’re not finished yet.

 Trailer Harvested from an RV for their NEW Tiny House

-Here is what they started out with..
-An old travel trailer which is going to serve as the trailer for their tiny house on wheels.
+Here is what they started out with… and old trailer that’s going to serve as the trailer for their tiny house on wheels.

 Photos Courtesy of Steve and Wendy

 I bet it was lots of work but they were able to get themselves a recycled trailer from all of the labor.
 Here it is…